syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

     (global-set-key (kbd "C-c C-z b") (lambda() (interactive)(ssh-deploy-browse-remote-base-handler) )) (global-set-key (kbd "C-c C-z B") (lambda() (interactive)(ssh-deploy-browse-remote-handler) ))

-Here is an example for SSH deployment, /Users/Chris/Web/Site1/.dir.locals.el:
+Here is an example for SSH/SFTP deployment, /Users/Chris/Web/Site1/.dir-locals.el:
 ((nil . (
   (ssh-deploy-root-local . "/Users/Chris/Web/Site1/")
   (ssh-deploy-root-remote . "/ssh:myuser@myserver.com:/var/www/site1/")
   (ssh-deploy-on-explicity-save . t)
 )))

-Here is an example for FTP deployment, /Users/Chris/Web/Site2/.dir.locals.el:
+Here is an example for FTP deployment, /Users/Chris/Web/Site2/.dir-locals.el:
 ((nil . (
   (ssh-deploy-root-local . "/Users/Chris/Web/Site2/")
   (ssh-deploy-root-remote . "/ftp:myuser@myserver.com:/var/www/site2/")
   (ssh-deploy-on-explicit-save . nil)
 )))

-Now when you are in a directory which is deployed via SSH or FTP you can access these features.
+Now when you are in a directory which is configured for deployment.

 Here is a list of other variables you can set globally or per directory: